jebbario24/zbi/replit.md

 ### Cart Payment UI Redesign
 - **5 Payment Method Buttons**: Replaced radio button selection with distinct, branded buttons:
-  - Apple Pay (black, Stripe-powered)
+  - Apple Pay (black, Stripe-powered) - Shows only when Stripe is enabled in settings
-  - Google Pay (white/gray, Stripe-powered)
+  - Google Pay (white/gray, Stripe-powered) - Shows only when Stripe is enabled in settings
-  - Credit/Debit Card (black, Stripe)
+  - Credit/Debit Card (black, Stripe) - Shows only when Stripe is enabled in settings
-  - PayPal (PayPal blue, OAuth)
+  - PayPal (PayPal blue, OAuth) - Shows only when PayPal is enabled in settings
-  - Cash on Delivery (outline style)
+  - Cash on Delivery (outline style) - Shows only when Cash is enabled in settings
-- **Smart Defaults**: All payment methods enabled by default if restaurant hasn't configured settings
+- **Explicit Configuration Required**: Payment buttons only display when explicitly enabled in Online Store → Payment Methods settings
 - **Mobile Responsive**: 2-column grid for Apple/Google Pay, full-width for others, proper touch targets (h-16)

 ### Order Notification System